 The Death of Er

-We aren’t told exactly what Er did to anger the Lord, but we are told that he was evil, and therefore the Lord slew him (Genesis 38:7).
-After the death of Er, Onan is expected to have children with Tamar, according to tradition, but he pulls out and spills his seed, after having sex with her.
+We are not told exactly what Er did to anger the Lord, but we are told that he was evil, and therefore the Lord slew him (Genesis 38:7).
+After the death of Er, Onan is expected to have children with Tamar, according to tradition, but he does not carry out his duty and spills his seed after having sex with her.

 “And Judah said unto Onan, Go in unto thy brother’s wife, and marry her, and raise up seed to thy brother.
 And Onan knew that the seed should not be his; and it came to pass, when he went in unto his brother’s wife, that he spilled it on the ground, lest that he should give seed to his brother.
 And the thing which he did displeased the LORD: wherefore he slew him also.” – Genesis 38:8-10

 It was customary for the widow to be impregnated by the brother of the deceased, in order to raise an heir.

 “If brethren dwell together, and one of them die, and have no child, the wife of the dead shall not marry without unto a stranger: her husband’s brother shall go in unto her, and take her to him to wife, and perform the duty of an husband’s brother unto her.
 And it shall be, that the firstborn which she beareth shall succeed in the name of his brother which is dead, that his name be not put out of Israel.” – Deuteronomy 25:5-6